x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/connect-disabled-mailboxes.md

 ```

 > [!NOTE]
-> You can connect a personal archive mailbox to a different primary mailbox, not matching the previous owner mailbox.
-Ensure that you are using the _AllowLegacyDNMismatch_ parameter to allow the connection of the archive mailbox to a different primary mailbox.
+> You can connect a personal archive mailbox to any primary mailbox you wish, even if it is not the original owner's mailbox.
+Use the _AllowLegacyDNMismatch_ parameter to allow the connection of the archive mailbox to a different primary mailbox.

 For detailed syntax and parameter information, see [Connect-Mailbox](https://docs.microsoft.com/powershell/module/exchange/mailboxes/connect-mailbox).